jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **Why Every Edge Matches Perfectly:**

 Let's trace through the top row to understand how sockets work.
-Remember: each tile has sockets on its four edges that define what can connect to it.
+Remember: each tile has sockets on its edges that define what can connect to it.

 Look at the grass tile on the top left - **green_grass_corner_out_tl** tile (second row, second column in the grid above).
 This tile has a socket called `void_and_grass` on its **right edge**